rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

     y+n
 \end{bmatrix}$$

-Due to the nature of adding constant values to each component, we see that a 2x2 matrix cannot be found for this tranformation.
+Now, when we consider the nature of matrix multiplication, we see that a 2x2 matrix is not sufficient for adding constant values to each component.
 For example, consider a translation of $\langle 0,2 \rangle$ and try solving for $a$, $b$, $c$ and $d$:
 $$\begin{bmatrix}
     a & b \\
     c & d